Evernote, the Future of Computers and Dizmo

 If digital things, like notes, text documents, images and videos can be just made into items we can freely and directly interact with on any traditional portable and fixed devices, but also on digitally enabled tables, mirrors, doors, walls, windows and furniture, then there are no boundaries anymore between tools and content.
 They are just items that are used together to create and communicate, in a very natural way.
 Only then we would take full advantage of the dematerialization of computers as main, local and personal computing and storage devices.
 This is exactly what dizmo’s user interface software enables.
 And dizmo takes it even one step further, allowing digital things to connect to each other, exchanging data, and has the integrated capability to allow merging content coming from multiple users.

 Libin goes beyond the obsolescence of files; this has been replaced by digital distribution, but is still largely encapsulated in the concept of apps.
 In his view, apps only make sense if you have one device.
 He predicts that apps are going to be replaced by “experiences”.
-Our brain will not perceive switching devices as such anymore; we’ll simply sign up for a service like Evernote or Netflix and will then have these services always around us, without the need of starting a specific app on a specific device.
+Our brain will not perceive switching devices as such anymore.
+With the computers of the future, we’ll simply sign up for a service like Evernote or Netflix and have these services always around us, without the need of starting a specific app on a specific device.
 Do you agree with his vision?
 And where do you see dizmo in all of this?

 As Libin states, with the change from personal computers to mobile devices the concept of files has been pushed away and has mostly disappeared.
 However it is now apps that present these files still in a rather limited way.